v2fly/v2fly-github-io/docs/en_US/config/overview.md

 Configuration of V2Ray is a file with the following format，both for server and client，but the settings are different.

-If you are a beginner of V2Ray，please start from understanding Inbounds and Outbounds，filling in the necessary settings only and the application should work.
-Then learn about other components step-by-step，you will find that V2Ray is easy to use.
+If you are a beginner of V2Ray, please start from understanding Inbounds and Outbounds.
+Filling in the necessary settings only and the application should work.
+Then learn about other components step-by-step.
+You will find that V2Ray is easy to use.

 ```json
 {